 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-The tidal coefficient today is 79, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 83 to end the day with a tidal coefficient of 86.
-The tide heights today are 3.7 m, 2.3 m, 4.1 m and 1.6 m.
+The tidal coefficient today is 93.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 58 to end the day with a tidal coefficient of 54.
+The tide heights today are 3.1 m, 3.6 m, 1.0 m and 4.5 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Nanaimo which is of 4.9 m and a minimum height of 0.0 m.